dkmullen/quickref/ng5.md

 Add optional features in app.module.ts like this:
 - `import { FormsModule } from '@angular/forms';` //  NgModel lives here
-- ngModel is for tw-way data-binding
+- ngModel is for two-way data-binding
+- also, add FormsMoudle under imports in the same file.
+This used to be standard in earlier versions of the CLI, but no more!
 - Ex `<input [(ngModel)]="hero.name" placeholder="name">` (note the brackets) - updates the name in the model and on display on the page

+Use assets folder for static assets like pictures, and enviroments for env vars